Kristy Whitcomb

 Kristy Whitcomb brings extensive expertise in public health, early childhood education, home visiting, continuous quality improvement (CQI), and program evaluation.
 An experienced leader, she is passionate about advancing coordinated efforts to best serve the needs of young people and their families.

-Prior to joining EDC, Whitcomb served as an assistant health program administrator, First Connections manager, CQI lead, and PD coordinator for the Rhode Island Department of Health’s Office (RIDOH) of Family Visiting and Center for HIV, Hepatitis, STI, and TB Epidemiology.
+Prior to joining EDC, Whitcomb served as an assistant health program administrator, First Connections manager, CQI lead, and PD coordinator for the Rhode Island Department of Health Office.

-Whitcomb holds an MPH from George Washington University-Milken Institute School of Public Health.
-Currently, she is a DrPH candidate, with a focus on Health Education, at Loma Linda University.
+Whitcomb holds a DrPH in Public Health Education Loma Linda University and an MPH from George Washington University-Milken Institute School of Public Health.